 Normal Sleep Patterns

 First, we need to understand what normal is for human sleep patterns and that starts with dismissing our current thinking of what sleep is supposed to be like.
+Here are the most common sleep styles/patterns we see with most mammals, including humans:

 The entrance to and exit from sleep are similar to the current perspective on sleep but our actual natural sleep pattern is a bit different.
 It still consists of 7-8 hours of sleep but also includes 1-2 hours of rest in a quiet wakeful state.